spiffdev/help-pages/pages/03.Quick-Start/03.product-setup-with-workflow/default.md

 #### Create an option list
 This is only required where you want to display a list of options for your consumers to choose from.
 Eg. Choose from these Fonts, Colours or Illustrations
-- Click on the options Tab in spiff
+- Click on the options tab in spiff
 - Click on create option in the top right corner of that page
 - Name your Option (Eg. T-shirt Illustrations)
 - Select your option type. (for the example above you would select illustrations)